pip-services/pip-services-docs/content/en/toolkit/recipes/rabbitmq/_index.md

 #### Implementing our component

+After importing our component, we create an instance of it:

+#### Configuring our component

+An important point when configuring this component is to understand the different parameters involved in this operation.
+The following table summarizes them:

+To configure our object, we use the configure() method, which accepts a ConfigParams object as input.
+In our example, we define the RabbitMQ exchange, the queue name, the host, and the port.
+We also assign the value true to auto_create.
+In this manner, if the queue doesn’t exist in RabbitMQ, it is created.
+Furthermore, for the example’s purpose, we consider the guest user.
+But, if we want to refer to another user, we also need to specify the necessary credentials (username and password).

 #### Connecting to RabbitMQ

+To connect to RabbitMQ, we use the OpenAsync() method, which requires the correlation_id as an input parameter.
+The following example shows how to connect our previously defined queue:

 #### Creating and sending a message

+Once connected, we can send a message to RabbitMQ.
+For this, we use the SendAsync() method, which accepts the correlation_id and a MessageEnvelope object as inputs.
+This last object contains the correlation_id, message type, and message content as inputs.
+The following code shows how to do this:

 #### Receiving a message

+To receive a message, we use the RecevieAsync() method, which has the correlation_id and the waiting time in milliseconds as input parameters.
+The following example shows how to use it:

 #### Final code